 Comment on how you will be prepared to care for multiple medical issues: Click here to enter text.

-If the water temperature is below 72° F, will you be prepared to deal with cold water medical issues:
+If the water temperature is below 72° F, will you be prepared to deal with cold water medical issues: Yes.

 Thermal Plan for Warm Water Swims